Arkitektum/ps.editor.actions/README.md

 Inputs:

 - `metadata-id` (required): Geonorge metadata UUID used to fetch psdata content.
 - `ogc-feature-api`: Fully qualified URL to an OGC API - Features `/collections` endpoint.
-Required unless `xmi-model` is provided.
+Optional; omit when you only want psdata or when using `xmi-model` instead.
 - `output-directory` (default `produktspesifikasjon`): Directory that will contain the generated artefacts.
 - `product-slug`: Overrides the auto-generated folder name (derived from the psdata title).
 - `template-path`: Path to a Handlebars-style template if you want to replace `data/template/ps.md.hbs`.